hannobraun/stepper/README.md

 ## About

-Step/Dir provides a low-level interface which abstracts over stepper motor drivers that are controlled through STEP and DIR signals.
-Higher-level code written against its API can control any stepper motor driver supported by Step/Dir.

-Step/Dir does not provide any higher-level features, like acceleration ramps, movement to a position, or even movement at a specific speed.
-It is intended to be a building block for code that implements these higher-level features.
+Step/Dir aims to provide an interface that abstracts over stepper motor drivers and controllers, exposing high-level hardware features directly where available, or providing software fallbacks where hardware support is lacking.

 Right now, Step/Dir supports the following drivers:

 - [DRV8825] ([crate](https://crates.io/crates/drv8825))
 - [STSPIN220] ([crate](https://crates.io/crates/stspin220))

-Support for more drivers will be added in the future.
-Please consider helping out with this effort, if you need support for a driver that is currently missing.
+Support for more stepper drivers and controllers will be added in the future.
+Please consider helping out with this effort, if you need support for a driver or controller that is currently missing.

 Please check out [the documentation](https://docs.rs/step-dir) to learn more.

 ## Status

 Step/Dir is under active development.
-Its API is going to change, as more features and support for more drivers are added.
+Its API is going to change, as more features are added and existing ones are improved.
+Support for drivers is very limited right now, and support for controllers is non-existent.

-The library is definitely usable, but hasn't been proven in many use cases yet.
-If you find any problems, please feel free to open an issue on the GitHub repository.
+The library is usable, but far from mature.
+If you find any problems, please open an issue on the GitHub repository.

 Step/Dir is maintained by: